NazaraEngine/NazaraEngine/INSTALL.md

 - Ninja: `xmake project -k ninja`
 - XCode: `xmake project -k xcode`

-You should now be able to the project file with the tool of your choice.
+You should now be able to open the project file with the tool of your choice.

 ## Test